PatrickCLipscomb/checkpoint/README.md

 ## Building

 - `npm run build` creates a production build by default.

-   To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.

 - `npm run clean` will delete built resources.